-BUYER AND CELLAR REVIEW — If you haven’t seen Jonathan Tolins’ hit off-Broadway play Buyer and Cellar at the Mark Taper Forum in Downtown Los Angeles run—don’t walk (or, should I say, Google the show?)—to get tickets as fast as you can before the comedy concludes its LA run on on Sunday, August 17th.
+If you haven’t seen Jonathan Tolins’ hit off-Broadway play Buyer and Cellar at the Mark Taper Forum in Downtown Los Angeles run don’t walk (or, should I say, Google the show?
+Get tickets as fast as you can before the comedy concludes its LA run on Sunday, August 17th.
 You absolutely don’t want to miss Michael Urie’s laugh-out-loud, one-man show or his impeccable comedic timing.
-This spoof on Barbra Streisand’s famed shopping mall in her cellar (that part is truth not fiction) with Urie as “salesman” (the salesman part is fiction, at least we think so!) could easily have been a predictable story about excess, but thankfully it’s not.
+This spoof on Barbra Streisand’s famed shopping mall in her cellar (that part is the truth, not fiction) is wonderful.
+With Urie as “salesman” (the salesman part is fiction, at least we think so!) the play could easily have been a predictable story about excess, but thankfully it’s not.
 Michael Urie’s portrayal of Streisand is as sensitive as it is funny.
 How did he make that happen?

 In a Q&A after the performance I saw on August 10, one audience member asked Urie how he developed his hilarious take on Barbra Streisand.
-Of course he did his research.
-Of course he read interviews.
-Of course he watched everything he could find: Prince of Tides, The Mirror Has Two Faces, Meet The Fockers and Little Fockers, for example.
-Of course he looked for every clue and every nuance to make his performance of Barbra as convincing as it could get.
+Of course, he did his research.
+He read interviews.
+And, of course, he watched everything he could find: Prince of Tides, The Mirror Has Two Faces, Meet The Fockers, and Little Fockers, for example.
+He looked for every clue and every nuance to make his performance of Barbra as convincing as it could get.
 But, when it came right down to it, what did he realize?
 Something from his personal history was the driving force to “being Barbra” during his performances of Buyer and Cellar.

 When Urie was 14, he didn’t get all the Barbra hype.
 Why did people love Barbra so much?
 What was it about her?
 Then, he watched her 1994 comeback show.
 She was alive.
-She loved singing to her audience.
-She wasn’t subdued as she later, at times, became.
+Loved singing to her audience.
+Barbra wasn’t subdued as she later, at times, became.
 His mother sat next to him and pointed out every subtlety he needed to know to become a Barbra Streisand fan.

-For all of us, it is important to recognize the sometimes-intricate ways early history plays itself out in current situations – to see what belongs to us and what does not.
-If we can, personal experience becomes quite useful not only in acting but also in successful relationships and in how we live our lives.
+For all of us, it is important to recognize the sometimes-intricate ways early history plays itself out in current situations.
+If we can, we see what belongs to us and what does not.
+And, then, our personal experience becomes quite useful, not only in acting but also in successful relationships.
+And in how we live our lives.